llnl/ContinuationSolvers/README.md

 ***

 ## ContinuationSolvers
 This repository contains two continuation solvers.
-First is for constrained optimization via the interior-point method, the second is a mixed nonlinear complementarity problem solver.
+The first of which is an interior-point method for smooth constrained optimization, the second (HomotopySolver) is a mixed nonlinear complementarity problem solver.

 ## Description
 With this project one can solve nonlinear complementarity problems as defined by a GeneralNLMCProblem (see problems/NLMCProblems.hpp).
 One can also solve constrained optimization problems by the interior-point method as defined by a GeneralOptProblem (see problems/OptProblems.hpp).